canadiancommunitybuilders/communitybuilders.io/_directors/ainsleigh-burelle.md

 ---
 name: Ainsleigh Burelle
+title: Marketing Associate, NEXT Canada
 slack: ainsleighburelle
 twitter: ainsleelise
 ---

-Ainsleigh is the Marketing Associate at NEXT Canada, where she manages digital marketing strategy, helps attract the nation's best & brightest entrepreneurs, and organizes the occasional Startup Sprint Weekend.
-She’s also active in the Toronto tech community and leads the Startup Open House Toronto initiative, which in 2016 brought together 3000+ participants with over 150 startups across the city.
+Ainsleigh is the Marketing Associate at NEXT Canada, where she wears many different hats to help connect bright young entrepreneurs both online and IRL.
+She is active in the Toronto tech community and leads the Startup Open House Toronto initiative, which in 2016 connected 3000+ participants with 200+ startups across the city.

-Whether it’s for live music fundraisers, intramural beach sports, or startup-related events, she’s is passionate about bringing people together and creating learning opportunities.
+Whether it's for live music fundraisers, intramural beach sports, or startup-related events,  she's is passionate about bringing people together to create opportunities for learning and experimentation.

-Ainsleigh is very excited to be the Content Lead at Canadian Community Builders, and to build a digital library of community builder experience and knowledge that’s open and accessible for all!
+Ainsleigh is happy to be the Content Lead at Canadian Community Builders, and excited to help build a digital library of community builder experience and knowledge that's open and accessible.

-She is a firm believer in the idea that knowledge is power, and power is pizza.